‘HalloQueen’ drag event helps families safely celebrate Halloween

 “We knew it would be fun, but I also want the kids to be aware of different lifestyles,” said Ronnie Maness.

-“We wanted to come back and support the LGBTQI community that I’m a member of, and it was a whole lot of fun,” said Holly Byers, a Wichitan.
+“We wanted to come back and support the LGBTQ community that I’m a member of, and it was a whole lot of fun,” said Holly Byers, a Wichitan.

 Because this was a private rental group, they did not have to follow the same guidelines as library programs.